 Notice: Pictures are general representations of seed mixtures.
 Actual results may vary due to seasonal and site conditions and cultural practices.

 A mixture of California native grasses that exhibit extensive root systems and grow in a wide range of soil types and conditions.
-It is an ideal product for use in bioswale landscape areas because of its adaptability, low water use and ability to contain sediment and recharge ground water.
-It can be either mowed or left unmowed for a more natural look.
+It can be used in a variety of landscape situations as a low water use alternative to other turf and ground cover areas.
+It can be mowed or left un-mowed and grows in sun to shade exposure.
 Grasses in this mixture are classified as “California Friendly” by California Water Agencies and recommended for use in landscapes as a low water user.

 All California native grasses

 No non-native invasive species

 Extensive root system